 Lions Club “Lose the Litter”

 Friends and neighbors helped to clean up Newtown’s streets while looking for gift certificates for free ice cream Sundaes from Ferris Acres Creamery — which were hidden around town for lucky crews to win one as they “tackled the trash”!

 Invocation — George A. Coleman, Acting Commissioner of Education, CT (Retired)

 John Voket & Kevin Spooner

-Newtown locals strumming out acoustic folk rock ranging from Jackson Browne to Harry Chapin and Counting Crows.
+Newtown locals strummed out acoustic folk rock ranging from Jackson Browne to Harry Chapin and Counting Crows.

 A Music Celebration for the Earth (Kid’s Section)

-Join us for a community music making celebration to honor Earth Day hosted by SOUND and Music Together® of Monroe/Newtown.
-Music Together® will kick things off with an interactive experience of joyful songs & movement in observance of Love, Peace, & Nature and then SOUND will lead the group through a lively multigenerational Drum Circle.
-While we’ll have some drums, please bring your own for the drum circle in case we do not have enough.
+A community music making celebration to honor Earth Day hosted by SOUND and Music Together® of Monroe/Newtown.
+Music Together® kicked things off with an interactive experience of joyful songs & movement in observance of Love, Peace, & Nature and then SOUND will led the group through a lively multigenerational Drum Circle.

 11:30am and 12:30pm talks